Gua, Jharkhand

 Gua is a census town in Pashchimi Singhbhum district in the Indian state of Jharkhand.
 It is a mining township situated in the Chotanagpur Plateau.
 The mines are operated by the Steel Authority of India Limited and are linked to IISCO at Burnpur.

-Beside having a small geographical area Gua is having a dominant position in Jharkhand politics.
-Many private companies such as Jindal Steel, Adhunik, Rungta, Ashirwad enterprises etc. are making huge profit out of these area but are not seeking and interested for the education, health and other necessities for the common public.
+Despite its small geographical area, Gua holds a dominant position in Jharkhand politics.
+Many private companies such as Jindal Steel, Adhunik, Rungta, Ashirwad Enterprises make huge profits from the area, but show little interest in education, healthcare, and other necessities of the general public.